AsaAyers/dumb-react/README.md

 Hello.propTypes = { name: React.PropTypes.string.isRequried }
 ```

+## How do I handle state/context/lifecycle hooks?

+This is intended for building the very simple components that don't need any of
+those things.
+You can append them manually if you like, but I'm not sure why you
+would.

 ## Why would I use this?

 When writing React components you often have sections of the UI that you display